mtask/mtask.github.io/_posts/2020-04-23-debug_with_ansible.md

 ## Extract modules from the remote files

 I haven't look into ansible file structure too deeply, but enough to know that modules are not directly in this file.
-Instead, the file includes variable `ZIPDATA`, and its value contains a Base64 encode zip file.
+Instead, the file includes variable `ZIPDATA`, and its value contains a Base64 encoded zip file.

 ```bash
 ~$ grep ZIPDATA /home/user/.ansible/tmp/ansible-tmp-1587573128.18-1362966474151/AnsiballZ_user.py